Lawrence Phelps and Associates

 Pipe Organs 105 We've added “Pipe Organs 105: What is 'Organ Music'” as an introductory article to the music of the organ.
 This is written in the same question and answer style as “Pipe Organs 101”, which provides a basic explanation of what a pipe organ is and how it works.

 The Phelps Archive at Colorado State has been created which contains the physical documents and drawings preserved from the life of Lawrence Phelps.
 Click here for a list of the available materials.

-Please follow the links above to find out more information on the instruments themselves, recordings that are available, articles written by Lawrence Phelps, information about his wife, Dame Gillian Weir, and other related information.
+Please follow the links at the top of the page to find out more information on the instruments themselves, recordings that are available, articles written by Lawrence Phelps, information about his wife, Dame Gillian Weir, and other related information.
 We hope the site is useful to you whether you are a student, organist, or organ enthusiast!

 Questions, comments can be fed back via the feedback page.